Efficient Error Prediction for Differentially Private Algorithms: Methodology

 If the model has a good fit, the \textit{residuals} will be small.
 We use the following formula to calculate the residual $r_i$ when comparing a prediction $y_i$ to a sample measurement $s_i$ for some coordinate $i$:

 A numerical measurement of the model's fit is the (multiple) $R^2$, the coefficient of determination.
 A high value of $R^2$ is necessary but not sufficient for concluding that the fit is good~\cite{nistsematech_444_test-fit}.
-Next, compare the $R^2$ value to the adjusted $R^2$.
-These values should be close.
+Next, compare the $R^2$ value to the adjusted $R^2$ (calculated as follows: $R_{adj}^2=1-(1-R^2)\frac{N-1}{N-p-1}$, where $N$ is the sample size and $p$ is the number of predictors).
+The value of $R^2$ and the adjusted $R^2$ should be close.
 Otherwise, a difference indicates that there are terms in the model that are not significant~\cite{nistsematech_544_testing-the-model}.
 Consequently, if $R^2$ and adjusted $R^2$ differ much, insignificant terms can be removed from the model.
-In this step, the programming language R can help with providing suggestions of which effects are significant.
+In this step, the programming language R can help with providing suggestions for which effects are significant.

 Next, we recommend using visual methods to further validate the model due to NIST's recommendation~\cite{nistsematech_524_residual-behavior}.
 These visual methods allow conclusions to be drawn that cannot be drawn from merely observing $R^2$.